drurya96/Dimensional/Dimension/Extension.md

 Dimensions which represent combinations of other dimensions are considered "Derived".

+### Autogeneration

+The simplest way to add a new derived dimension is by calling the python-based autogeneration script

+`python GenerateDerivedDimension <dimension name> <numerator dimension list> <denominator dimension list>`

+For example: `python GenerateFundamentalDimension Force Mass,Length Time,Time`

+If the numerator or denominator are empty, use `[]`.

+For example: `python GenerateFundamentalDimension Frequency [] Time`

 ### Alias for Derived Dimension

 For simple usage, a `using` alias is sufficient to get started